ME-ICA/tedana/docs/approach.rst

 For this PCA method in particular, ``--tedpca`` provides three different options to select the PCA components based on three widely-used model selection criteria:

-* ``aic``: the Akaike Information Criterion (`AIC`_), which is the least aggressive option;
-  i.e., returns the largest number of components.
-* ``kic``: the Kullback-Leibler Information Criterion (`KIC`_), which stands in the middle in terms of aggressiveness.
-You can see how KIC is related to AIC `here`_.
 * ``mdl``: the Minimum Description Length (`MDL`_), which is the most aggressive option;
   i.e. returns the least number of components.
 This option is the **default and recommeded** as we have seen it yields the most reasonable results.
+* ``kic``: the Kullback-Leibler Information Criterion (`KIC`_), which stands in the middle in terms of aggressiveness.
+You can see how KIC is related to AIC `here`_.
+* ``aic``: the Akaike Information Criterion (`AIC`_), which is the least aggressive option;
+  i.e., returns the largest number of components.

 .. note::
     Please, bear in mind that this is a data-driven dimensionality reduction approach.
 The default option ``mdl`` might not yield perfect results on your data.
 We suggest you explore the ``kic`` and ``aic`` options if running ``tedana`` with ``mdl`` returns less components than expected.

+In addition to the moving average process-based options described above, we also support a decision tree-based selection method (similar to the one in the :ref:`TEDICA` section below).
-A more complicated approach involves applying a decision tree (similar to the decision tree described in the :ref:`TEDICA` section below) to identify and discard PCA components which, in addition to not explaining much variance, are also not significantly TE-dependent (i.e., have low Kappa) or TE-independent (i.e., have low Rho).
+This method, involves applying a decision tree to identify and discard PCA components which, in addition to not explaining much variance, are also not significantly TE-dependent (i.e., have low Kappa) or TE-independent (i.e., have low Rho).
 These approaches can be accessed using either the ``kundu`` or ``kundu_stabilize`` options for the ``--tedpca`` flag.